 Next, we find pork plasma.
 Plasma is what remains of blood after the blood cells themselves have been removed.
 Plasma can be considered a nutritious addition.

 In addition, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Dr. Tim’s looks like an above-average dry dog food.
+Based on its ingredients alone, Dr. Tim’s Dog Food looks like an above-average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Dr. Tim’s Dog Food is a meat-based kibble using a significant amount of chicken meal as its main source of animal protein, thus earning the brand 5 stars.
+Dr. Tim’s is a grain-inclusive dry dog food using a liberal amount of named meat meals as its dominant source of animal protein, thus receiving 5 stars.

 A Final Word

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.